-You can do washing yourself and invite your friends to help your.
-It is a budget solution but then this whole washing task may take multiple week-ends.
+You can do the washing yourself and invite your friends to help you.
+It is a budget solution but then this whole washing task may take multiple weekends.
 You can also hire professionals to do it.
 It will be faster but will cost you $220 to $380 dollars for a house siding depending on your area.

 If you are curious how much you may spend on the professional washing in your location, use this handy calculator by HomeAdvisor: